turingschool/curriculum-site/module3/lessons/many-to-many.md

 But what about strings?
 They can vary in length.
 The Database handles strings by giving them a maximum length, which is 255 bytes by default.
 If we tried to do the same thing with arrays, we would be limiting how many relationships we could create, which is a bigger problem than limiting how long a string can be.

 <section class="note">
-The key takeaway here is **a database can't store an array of ids**, so we're going to need something else.
+The key takeaway here is **a database shouldn't store an array of ids**, so we're going to need something else.
 </section>

 ## Join Tables